Depression: A Global Physical and Mental killer

-Depression is an overwhelmingly unpleasant and distressing disorder of the Mind
+Depression is an overwhelmingly distressing disorder of the mind.

-2. Depression disrupts life.
-It is different from usual sadness in the sense that depression disrupts your daily life and diminishes your ability to routine things like work, eat, sleep or enjoy life.
+2. It disrupts life.
+It is different from usual sadness in the sense that it disrupts your daily life and diminishes your ability to routine things like work, eat, sleep or enjoy life.

-3. Depression is a persisting depressive feeling.
+3. It is a persisting depressive feeling.
 Depression is a state where the pall of gloom, low mood or the feelings of helplessness, hopelessness and worthlessness lasts longer than normal.